 Continuous glucose monitoring (CGM) gives you a more complete picture of your glucose control than blood glucose (BG) monitoring alone.
-Using a sensor allows you to receive up to 288 sensor glucose (SG) readings every 24 hours, filling the gaps between your BG checks.
+Using a sensor allows you to receive up to 288 sensor glucose (SG) readings every 24 hours, filling the gaps between your BG tests.
 CGM alerts notify you of high and low glucose values.
 Graphs and trend arrows show the speed and direction your glucose levels are moving.

-The MiniMed 770G system with smart device connectivity includes SmartGuard features which automatically adjust insulin delivery based on SG values.
+The MiniMed 670G system includes SmartGuard technology, our latest advancement in diabetes management.
+SmartGuard technology automatically adjusts insulin delivery based on SG values.
 The SmartGuard technology can be used in two modes: Manual Mode or Auto Mode.
 In this section, you will learn about using CGM and the following SmartGuard suspend features in Manual Mode: SmartGuard Suspend before low and SmartGuard Suspend on low.
-You will learn about SmartGuard Auto Mode later.
+You will learn about SmartGuard technology in Auto Mode later.